aws/amazon-genomics-cli/site/content/en/docs/Concepts/contexts.md

 The command `agc context deploy -c <context-name> [flags]` is used to deploy the cloud infrastructure required by the context.
 If the context is already running the existing infrastructure will be updated to reflect changes in project YAML.
-For example if you added another `data` definition in your project and run `agc context deploy <context-name>` then the deployed context will be updated to allow access to the new data.
+For example if you added another `data` definition in your project and run `agc context deploy -c <context-name>` then the deployed context will be updated to allow access to the new data.

 All contexts defined in the project YAML can be deployed or updated using the `--all` flag.